1gnatov/hh-tasks/README.md

         >>>((8, 1), 1.4142135623730951, [(7, 2)])
         >>>((9, 6), 4.47213595499958, [(2, 3), (3, 3.6), (4, 7), (5, 4), (7, 2), (8, 1)])

-inttokpartition
+Inttokpartition

-     Calculate how many unic partitons of integers with exactly k elements can be
+     calculate how many unic partitons of integers with exactly k elements can be

      USAGE:
      First parameter: n = integer to partioning